-Gen Ed Competencies: Continuing Learning/ Information Literacy, Critical Analysis & Logical Thinking, Social Phenomena The Honors Capstone Project requires students to engage in academic research and produce results.
-Students will work with faculty advisors within the discipline of the project and students will complete all steps of the academic/scientific method from proposal, abstract, research, and presentation.
-In order to pass HON202, students will have to publicly present their research to the MxCC community.
-HON202 will enhance student written and oral communication skills within academic and professional settings and situations.
-HON202 will enrich student use of research methods to understand, to critically respond, and to pose an argument in response to a larger social issue or topic.
-This course may include service-learning activities and participation within extra-curricular events on and off campus.
-Prerequisites: Enrollment within the Honors Program and completion of (at least) the two semesters of HON102.
+Gen Ed Competencies: Continuing Learning/ Information Literacy, Critical Analysis & Logical Thinking, Social Phenomena The Honors Capstone Project is the fourth course in the Honors Program seminar sequence.
+HON 202 requires students to engage in academic research to complete their Capstone Project.
+Students will work with faculty advisors within the discipline of the project and students will complete all steps of the academic/scientific method.
+In order to pass HON202, students will have to write a Capstone Project paper and publicly present their research to the MxCC community at the Academic Convivium.
+HON202 will enhance student written and oral communication skills within academic and professional settings.
+The course will also enrich student use of research methods to understand, to critically respond, and to pose an argument in response to a larger social issue or topic.
+This course may include service learning activities, special programming, and participation in extra-curricular events on and off campus.
+Prerequisites: Enrollment within the Honors Program.
+This course is required for all Honors students.